ProfLor/BatteryLab/Memmert/Script/README.md

 ## ETA Model Details

 ### Exponential Model (eta_model: 1)
-- Uses fixed `tau_heating`/`tau_cooling` from config
+- Always uses `tau_heating`/`tau_cooling` from config (no fitting, no regression)
-- Optionally fits tau from recent data via least-squares on log-transformed thermal decay
+- ETA is computed using the fixed tau value only
+- Does NOT update config file
 - Fast computation, no dependencies
-- Best for: Stable systems with known tau, quick setup
+- Best for: Stable systems, quick setup, when tau learning/persistence not needed

 ### Extended Kalman Filter (eta_model: 2)
 - 2-state EKF tracking [T_current, tau]